What Is Procurement Outsourcing?

 Off-shore resources are effective for routine or transactional activities, sourcing analytics, market research, spot buys and even leading RFPs when client and vendor communications can be managed remotely.

 The benefits are immense.
 As the spend affected is most often quite substantial, procurement outsourcing delivers a very attractive return on investment.
-Annual returns totaling three to eight times the fees of procurement service providers are fairly typical.
+Annual returns totaling three to eight times the fees of procurement service providers are typical.

 Among the main financial benefits of procurement outsourcing are: